 Lid Won’t Lock — Lid Switch Assembly Replacement on GE GTW720BSNWS

-When the lid of your GE GTW720BSNWS top-load washer won’t lock or latch properly, the most common culprit is a faulty lid switch assembly.
-This component is responsible for detecting when the lid is closed and signaling the washer’s control board that it’s safe to begin the wash cycle.
-A worn or broken lid switch assembly prevents the washer from starting and may cause the lid to feel loose or unstable during operation.
-This repair is rated MODERATE in difficulty—it requires basic mechanical aptitude and the ability to work with electrical connectors, but no specialized knowledge.
-Most homeowners can complete this repair in 45 minutes to 1 hour with the proper tools and parts.
+Hi, I’m Drew Callahan.
+With over 80,000 miles of experience traveling across North America, fixing appliances in every climate, I’ve learned that when the lid of your GE GTW720BSNWS top-load washer won’t lock or latch properly, it’s often due to a faulty lid switch assembly.
+This component is crucial as it detects when the lid is closed and lets the control board know it’s safe to start the wash cycle.
+A worn or broken lid switch assembly can prevent the washer from starting and may cause the lid to feel loose or unstable during operation.
+This repair is rated MODERATE in difficulty—requiring basic mechanical aptitude and some familiarity with electrical connectors, but no specialized knowledge.
+Most homeowners can complete this repair in 45 minutes to 1 hour with the right tools and parts.

 Symptoms